Spomky-Labs/jose/README.md

 # How to use

-Your classes are ready to use?
 Have a look at [How to use](doc/Use.md) to create or load your first JWT objects.

 # Unsecured JWS